What Co-Teachers Have to Be Thankful For

 Elizabeth: I’m thankful when I have opportunities to grow.
 And, let’s face it, the opportunities are endless!
 I grow every time I enter one of my inclusion classrooms.
 I strengthen my personal teaching behaviors as I go with the flow of co-teaching moments.
 In addition, I grow as I participate in various professional development and leadership opportunities.
 I make sure to continue my own personal and professional growth, so that I will be able to do the same for my students.

-Laurie: I’m thankful for MiddleWeb for providing us this co-teaching blog to help other teachers out there who need to know that they’re not alone in this important work.
-And I’m grateful for Elizabeth, a dear virtual friend who makes it easy for me to share what we do, and inspires me with her ideas and stories from her New York school.
+Laurie: I’m thankful for MiddleWeb for providing this co-teaching blog to help other teachers out there who need to know that they’re not alone in this important work.
+And I’m grateful for Elizabeth, who inspires me with her ideas and stories from her New York school.